 For nearly 40 years, intellectual property attorney James G. Schwartz has represented Bay Area businesses and business owners in a wide range of litigation and transactional matters.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and knowledgeable business attorney.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and knowledgeable business attorney.

 More Blog Posts: